-At the beginning of the 1930s, more than 15 million Americans—fully one-quarter of all wage-earning workers—were unemployed.
+The 1930s in the United States began with an historic low: more than 15 million Americans—fully one-quarter of all wage-earning workers—were unemployed.
 President Herbert Hoover did not do much to alleviate the crisis: Patience and self-reliance, he argued, were all Americans needed to get them through this “passing incident in our national lives.”
 But in 1932, Americans elected a new president, Franklin Delano Roosevelt, who pledged to use the power of the federal government to make Americans’ lives better.
 Over the next nine years, Roosevelt’s New Deal created a new role for government in American life.
 Though the New Deal alone did not end the Depression, it did provide an unprecedented safety net to millions of suffering Americans.

 The Great Depression

-The disaster had been brewing for years.
-Different historians and economists offer different explanations for the crisis–some blame the increasingly uneven distribution of wealth and purchasing power in the 1920s, while others blame the decade’s agricultural slump or the international instability caused by World War I.
+The disaster had been brewing for years, though different historians and economists offer different explanations for the crisis: Some blame the increasingly uneven distribution of wealth and purchasing power in the 1920s, while others blame the decade’s agricultural slump or the international instability caused by World War I.

 In any case, the nation was woefully unprepared for the crash.
 For the most part, banks were unregulated and uninsured.
 The government offered no insurance or compensation for the unemployed, so when people stopped earning, they stopped spending.
 The consumer economy ground to a halt, and an ordinary recession became the Great Depression, the defining event of the 1930s.

-Still, the crisis worsened.
+The crisis worsened, and life for the average American during the Great Depression was challenging.
 Between 1930 and 1933, more than 9,000 banks closed in the U.S., taking with them more than $2.5 billion in deposits.
 Meanwhile, unemployed people did whatever they could, like standing in charity breadlines and selling apples on street corners, to feed their families.

 American Culture During the 1930s